 The output is mostly for local requirements with little or no surplus trade.
-A lot of small farmers who are also government employees do this type of farming so they could just provide a good quality organic food to their families and children.
+A lot of small farmers who are also government employees do this type of farming so they could just provide good quality organic food to their families and children.

 Subsistence farming usually doesn’t use much, or at all, chemical pesticides, antibiotics, and hormones, because chemical substances cause a lot of damage to the human body and mind, and food loses its real taste.